Macaroni penguin: Ecology

-Feeding
+Diet

 The diet of the macaroni penguin consists of a variety of crustaceans, squid and fish; the proportions that each makes up vary with locality and season.
 Krill, particularly Antarctic krill (Euphausia superba), account for over 90% of food during breeding season.
 Cephalopods and small fish such as the marbled rockcod (Notothenia rossii), painted notie (Lepidonotothen larseni), Champsocephalus gunneri, the lanternfish species Krefftichthys anderssoni, Protomyctophum tenisoni and P. normani become more important during chick-rearing.
 Like several other penguin species, the macaroni penguin sometimes deliberately swallows small (10– to 30-mm-diameter) stones; this behaviour has been speculated to aid in providing ballast for deep-sea diving, or to help grind food, especially the exoskeletons of crustaceans which are a significant part of its diet.

 Foraging for food is generally conducted on a daily basis, from dawn to dusk when they have chicks to feed.
 Overnight trips are sometimes made, especially as the chicks grow older; a 2008 study that used surgically implanted data loggers to track the movement of the birds showed the foraging trips become longer once the chick-rearing period is over.
 Birds venture out for 10–20 days during incubation and before the moult.
 Macaroni penguins are known to be the largest single consumer of marine resources among all of the seabirds, with an estimated take of 9.2 million tonnes of krill a year.
 Outside the breeding season, macaroni penguins tend to dive deeper, longer, and more efficiently during their winter migration than during the summer breeding season.
 Year round, foraging dives usually occur during daylight hours, but winter dives are more constrained by daylight due to the shorter days.

 Foraging distance from colonies has been measured at around 50 km at South Georgia, offshore over the continental shelf, and anywhere from 59 to 303 km at Marion Island.
 Macaroni penguins normally forage at depths of 15 to 70 m, but have been recorded diving down to 100 m on occasions.
 Some night foraging does occur, but these dives are much shallower, ranging from only 3 to 6 m in depth.
 Dives rarely exceed two minutes in duration.
 All dives are V-shaped, and no time is spent at the sea bottom; about half the time on a foraging trip is spent diving.
 Birds have been calculated as catching from 4 to 16 krill or 40 to 50 amphipods per dive.